 One thing to know: while this bundt may look fancy, she’s anything but a diva.
 You’ll need just 3 bowls: 1 for wet ingredients, 1 for dry ingredients, and 1 for the cream cheese swirl.
 The salted caramel sauce is completely optional, but you can make that ahead of time and just warm + drizzle when serving.

-The chocolate batter is a lot like this triple chocolate layer cake.
+The chocolate batter is a lot like my favorite chocolate cake.
 When I first tested this recipe, I found the cake batter to be too thin to hold up a cream cheese center.
 It was A MESS!
 I removed some of the liquid and replaced it with sour cream.
 If you’ve tried that chocolate layer cake before– you’ll be happy to know this chocolate bundt cake is equally (if not more!) moist and rich.
 The chocolate flavor is enhanced with a little espresso powder but that addition is completely optional.
 Instead of using hot coffee like I do in the layer cake, I opted for hot water.
 I made this switch because I get a lot of questions about subbing out the coffee.
 Of course, you can use either!
 And I’ll add that to the notes below so you don’t forget.

 Why do you need a hot liquid in the first place, you ask?
 It helps the cocoa powder, where all the chocolate flavor comes from, dissolve into the batter with ease.
 It also helps bring out its flavor; it helps the cocoa “bloom” –that’s the technical term!

 Speaking of cocoa, make sure you’re using natural unsweetened cocoa and not dutch-process.
 Remember why?

 After you make the chocolate cake batter, beat the cream cheese layer together.
 This is only 4 ingredients: cream cheese, a little sugar, egg, and vanilla.
-Then layer it all into the bundt pan like we did with this pumpkin cake.
+Then layer it all into the bundt pan like we did with this pumpkin bundt cake.

 The cake must cool completely then just chill it in the refrigerator for at least 2 hours before slicing/serving.
 This is so we avoid any chance of biting into warm cheesecake.
 Have you ever had warm cheesecake???
 Don’t.